Information for residents visiting town centres

 Using public transport safely

-From 15 June, face coverings will be required while using public transport in England.
+Face coverings are required while using public transport in England.
 Wherever possible you should continue to avoid public transport and walk, cycle or drive, but for some people this may not be an option.

 You should wash your hands or use hand sanitiser before putting your face covering on and after taking it off, and it is important that you don’t touch your face covering when wearing it, where possible, to avoid hand to mask transmission of the virus.